 FEO to increase voter registration teams in Suva

-The Fijian Elections Office is looking to increase its personnel on the ground with regards to Voter Registration Drive in urban centres around the country.
+The Fijian Elections Office is looking to increase its personnel on the ground with regards to Voter Registration Drive in urban centers around the country.

 Supervisor of Elections, Mohammed Saneem says that while registrations continue in the Western and Northern Divisions, the FEO will beef up its teams in the Central Division, which has the highest number of voters.